adcirc/adcirc/README.md

 Unlike other version control tools, Git creates commit numbers based upon a SHA1 hash.
 The SHA1 hash is a unique identifier that is completely unique to a specific commit as well as its history.

+Git is also a fully distributed verrsion control system.
+When a repository is cloned, not only is the latest checked out commit downloaded, but also the entire history of the repository.
+This allows users to use the repository fully without an internet connection.

 A commit ID looks like the following:

 ```